Visuals (album)

-Visuals is the seventh, and likely final, studio album by Danish alternative rock band Mew.
+Visuals is the seventh and final studio album by Danish alternative rock band Mew.
 It was released on 28 April 2017.
-On 24 January 2017, Mew announced the album via their official website, while a song from the album, "Carry Me to Safety", was premiered on Danish radio station P6 Beat.

-First single "85 Videos" was released together with a music video on 16 February.
 It is the first Mew album not to feature guitarist Bo Madsen, who left the band after their previous album, + − (2015), and their first album since No More Stories...
 (2009) to be recorded as a trio.

+Recording and release

+The album was written while on tour for + − (2015).
+It was recorded and self-produced in Copenhagen with the band designing the visuals for it.

+On 24 January 2017, Mew announced the album via their official website, while a song from the album, "Carry Me to Safety", was premiered on Danish radio station P6 Beat.

+First single "85 Videos" was released together with a music video on 16 February 2017.
+On 3 April 2017, the second single "Twist Quest" was shared.
+Music videos for both singles were directed by Jonas Bjerre.

 Critical reception

 Upon its release, the album received favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 74, based on 9 reviews.

+Dave Beech, writing for DIY, described it as "a confident release from a seasoned band still harbouring the energies of youth."